 Our favorite fall flavor, even more than pumpkin, is apple.
 Give us all of the apple cider, apple-spiced tea, and warm apple pie!
 Aside from being a seasonal favorite, they’re healthy.
 They’re high in fiber and water, which makes them filling and good for your gut.
 Not only are apples a smart snack choice, but they’re a fun way to jazz up your salad, too!

 Or try apples in these other recipes:

 - Pork Chops with Apples and Butternut Squash by The Forked Spoon

 - Apple Pie Granola by White Kitchen Red Wine

-- French Apple Thyme Tart by Smells Like Green Spirit
+- French Apple Thyme Tart by Tastes Like Green Spirit

 Blackberries are a gorgeously sweet treat, so take advantage of them while they’re around!
 They’re great in baked goods, toppled over ice cream, or simmered into a jammy compote.
 You could also easily muddle them into a cocktail if you want to be really fancy.

 - Summer Nights Blackberry Lavender Mojitos by Two Sisters Living Life

 - Blackberry Arugula Chicken Salad by Peanut Butter and Fitness